radiant-rstats/docker-k8s/install/rsm-msba-windows.md

 wsl --setdefault Ubuntu-24.04
 ```

 You can check your username for Windows and Ubuntu by running `whoami` in both a Windows PowerShell and an Ubuntu terminal.
+If you see `root` as your username in Ubuntu, follow the troubleshooting steps below to set your username correctly.
+This is important for file access and to avoid issues later.

 **Troubleshooting**

-> Important: If you see `root` as your username in Ubuntu you will need to  reset your username.
-If the username in Ubuntu is as expected, you can proceed to **Step 2** below
+> **Important:** If you see `root` as your username in Ubuntu, you will need to reset your username.
+If the username in Ubuntu is as expected, you can proceed to **Step 2** below.

-From an Ubuntu terminal run the below but replace “your-id” by the id you want to use.
+From an Ubuntu terminal, run the commands below (replace “your-id” with the username you want to use):

 ```bash
 adduser your-id
 sudo usermod -aG sudo your-id
 ```

-Now, from open Powershell as a regular user and run command below where, again, you should replace "your-id" by the appropriate id:
+Now, open PowerShell as a regular user and run the command below (again, replace "your-id" with your chosen username):

 ```powershell
 ubuntu2404 config --default-user your-id